KiritoArx/drop-stack-2048-ai/README.md

 polls cloud storage with exponential backoff and downloads files in parallel via ``--download-workers``.

+The learner now writes an additional ``model_latest.msgpack`` checkpoint to cloud storage using the ``--latest-model`` flag.
+Actors periodically check for updates (configurable via ``--refresh-every``) and reload the newest model before generating self-play games.

 Both scripts default to using the ``gs://drop-stack-ai-data-12345`` bucket for models and episode files.
 Simply running ``python learner.py`` and ``python actor.py`` will therefore train and generate data using that bucket.